-Precious metals – especially gold – possess the unique feature of being a “safe haven”, meaning they are considered to provide a shelter during crisis periods.
+Precious metals—especially gold—have the unique feature of being a ‘safe haven’, meaning that they are considered to provide a shelter during crisis periods.
 It’s a historical fact: gold has always proved to be a safe investment in troubling economic times.
 More than that, the price of gold sometimes even climbs significantly during recessions.
-This is for example the case right now: its price has increased fivefold since 2000.
-And that rise is not likely to stop, so long as interest rates are low and fiat currencies continue to lose value.
-And if one day the banks are no longer able to meet your expectations, for its part gold will continue to be traded.
+This is, for example, the case right now: its price has increased fivefold since 2000.
+And that rise is not likely to stop, as long as interest rates are low and fiat currencies continue to lose value.
+And if the banks are no longer able to meet your expectations one day, gold will still continue to be traded.

 Keeper of your buying power

-Just compare the buying power of gold over the centuries, and you will realize that its value as a safe investment is no myth: if a new bicycle cost a sovereign in 1912, that is still the case today, in 2019.
+Just compare gold’s buying power over the centuries and you will realise that its value as a safe investment is no myth: if a new bicycle cost a gold coin in 1912, that is still the case today, in 2020.

 Should you take your money out of the banking system?

 Diversifying and not blindly letting your bank handle your capital is a good thing but pulling completely out of all banks is simply not feasible in this day and age.

 Variable bank prices